-On either side of the grid you add the names of the teams playing.
+On the top and the left side of the grid you add the names of the teams playing.
 And then along the sides of the grid you add the numbers 0-9.
 Keep reading for some unique ways to fill out the grid to keep it interesting and fair.

 Once the grid is filled out with names, team names, and numbers you’re ready to play.

-At the end of each quarter and at the end of the game, find the square that matches the last number in the game score.
+At the end of the quarter and at the end of the game, find the square that matches the last number in the game score for each team, so the last digit of each team.

-So for instance, we played the game during the Chiefs vs. Texans game and at the end of the third quarter the final score was Texans 31 – Chiefs 41.
+So for instance, we played the game during a Chiefs vs. Texans game and at the end of the third quarter the final score was Texans 31 – Chiefs 41.
 So we looked in the grid for the square that matched Texans = 1 and Chiefs = 1.

 And my 7 year old cousin won a gift card for her winning square!

-Do the same thing for every quarter and give out a prize (or a portion of the money that people put into the game) at the end of every quarter and then at the end of the game.
+Do the same thing for every quarter (starting with the end of the first quarter) and give out a prize (or a portion of the money that people put into the game) at the end of every quarter and then at the end of the game.

 Anytime I’ve done it with my office, the final game score winner gets more of the pot than the quarter winners.
 So the split might look something like this: